-- Tapirs are big animals, and strong enough to deter all but the largest predators.
+- Tapirs are big and strong enough to deter all but the largest predators.

 - Potential threats come from jaguars, caimans and anacondas.

-- Tapirs can stay under water for several minutes using their trunk as a snorkel.
+- Tapirs can stay under water for several minutes using their trunks as snorkels.

-- Tapirs are experts at dispersing the seeds from the fruits and vegetables that they eat which helps new plants and trees to grow.
+- Tapirs disperse seeds from the fruits and vegetables that they eat.
+This helps new plants and trees to grow.

-- A baby tapir is called a calf and can walk almost immediately after being born.
+- A baby tapir is called a calf.
+Calves can walk almost immediately after being born.

-- Mother tapirs are fiercely protective of their calves and will run at and bite predators.
+- Mother tapirs are fiercely protective of their calves and will charge and bite predators.

-- The Malayan, Baird’s, and mountain tapir are all endangered, and the lowland tapir is rated ‘Vulnerable’.
+- The Malayan, Baird's, and mountain tapir are all endangered.
+The lowland tapir is rated 'Vulnerable'.

-- Draw a picture of a tapir swimming and maybe using its snout as a snorkel!
+- Draw a picture of a tapir swimming and using its snout as a snorkel!

 - Write a short story about discovering a new animal like a tapir.
 What does it look like?
 What does it eat?
 Which part of the rainforest does it live in?